Are you paying for broadband service and want to make sure you're getting the actual speed you're paying for?

 Charter Internet Speed Test

-However, you may not want to use this speed test, as you will need Adobe Shockwave Player to essentially run the test and understand how much you're receiving for Charter Internet speeds.
+However, you may not want to use this speed test, as you will need Adobe Shockwave Player to run the test from your web browser and understand how much you're receiving for Charter Internet speeds.

 Time Warner Internet Speed Test